Research Fellow

 - Producing original research in the form of academic publications, policy memos, reports, or blog posts

-- Organising events that convene key stakeholders around high-priority questions
+- Organizing events that convene key stakeholders around high-priority questions

 - Contributing to our research strategy and institutional priorities